pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

 Before explaining an Ethernet Frame, we need to give a little background information about how Ethernet works.
 Otherwise a lot of the frame components either won't make sense, or you'll wonder how it works at all.

 Remember earlier, when we talked about voice radio, and the need to say "over"?
 Well, Ethernet at the link layer is all about controlling the conversation, so that computers don't "talk over each other".
 Ethernet implements an algorithm called CSMA/CD, which stands for "carrier sense multiple access with collision detection."
-This algorithm controls which computers can access the shared medium (an Ethernet cable) without any special synchronization requirements.
+This algorithm controls which computers can access the shared medium (an Ethernet cable) without any special synchronisation requirements.

 "Carrier sense" means that every NIC does what humans do when we're talking: it waits for quiet.
 In this case, it's waiting for the network to be quiet, that is, when no signal is being sent on the network.